Changing Oil In Your Class C Motorhome Will Protect Your RV Investment... So, How Often Should You Change Your Oil?

 When your oil is fresh, this is no big deal, but natural oil has a low flash point... usually between 350 to 440 degrees Fahrenheit.
 When this flash point is reached, the smaller, or lighter molecules start to burn off.

 Over time, this leaves a thick sludge-like material.
-This is a breakdown of the oil properties and it
+This is a breakdown of the oil properties and it changes the composition of the oil.
+This alteration occurs every time you fire up the engine.

-Actually, stuff happens to the oil when it is just sitting in your oil pan waiting to do its job!
-You also have water condensation and acid issues that can degrade your oil.
 Sludge will not lubricate well, and it also holds the heat which causes more of the smaller molecules to burn off.
 Therefore, you have premature engine wear due to a decreased lubrication capacity and overheating of specific locations surrounded by sludge.
 With traditional oils, the only way to prevent this is to lessen the time duration between your drain interval cycle.

-however, have been modified to only contain uniformed sized molecules.
+Synthetic oils, however, have been modified to only contain uniformed sized molecules.
 The flash point temperature range for synthetic oil is between 450 and 500 degrees Fahrenheit.

 You do not have as much of an issue with breakdown because there are no lighter oils that can burn away.
 Synthetic oils last longer; therefore, changing oil can be delayed due to increased oil life.